Web

 Jordan Birnholtz, co-Founder at PawnGuru

-“Pawn Friday will be an awesome shopping event for consumers looking for great deals, but its purpose is much larger than that,” said co-Founder Jordan Birnholtz in press release.
+“Pawn Friday will be an awesome shopping event for consumers looking for great deals, but its purpose is much larger than that,” said co-Founder Jordan Birnholtz in a press release.
 “Pawn shops provide a critical financial lifeline to underbanked consumers.
 There’s no need for people to be forced into a never-ending spiral of debt through payday loans and the like when other life-saving financial options, like pawn shops, exist,” said Jordan Birnholtz, one of PawnGuru’s founders.

 Thirty million people across America do not have a bank account.
 With no access to mainstream financial services, checking or savings account, the unbanked population has started to be viewed as an area of the market uncatered to.